Racullum/VariablesDebugger/readme.md

 ## Contributing

 I wrote this primiarly as a way to learn tools development in Unreal C++.
 However, if you have improvements feel free to open up an issue/pr!
-Would love to know where I can improve.
+Would love to know where I can improve
 :)